neondatabase/website/content/docs/guides/cloudflare-workers.md

     );
     ```

-    Next, we insert some sample data into the `books_to_read` table, so we can query it later:
+    Next, insert some sample data into the `books_to_read` table so that you can query it later:

     ```sql
     INSERT INTO books_to_read (title, author)